-How to Write the Yale Supplemental Essays
+How to Write the Yale University

-Students at Yale have plenty of time to explore their academic interests before committing to one or more major fields of study.
+Students at Yale have time to explore their academic interests before committing to one or more major fields of study.
 Many students either modify their original academic direction or change their minds entirely.
 As of this moment, what academic areas seem to fit your interests or goals most comfortably?

 What is it about Yale that has led you to apply?
 (125 words or fewer)

 in no more than 200 characters (approximately 35 words):

-- What inspires you?
+What inspires you?

-- You are teaching a Yale course.
+You are teaching a Yale course.
 What is it called?